tiagomelojuca/otclient-wiki/Home.md

 ## About OTClient
 OTClient is an alternative Tibia client for usage with otserv.
-It aims to be complete and flexible, for that it uses LUA scripting for all game interface functionality and configurations using a new file type known as OTML, that was created with the purpose to be easy for typing/reading.
+It aims to be complete and flexible, for that it uses Lua scripting for all game interface functionality and configurations using a new file type known as OTML, that was created with the purpose to be easy for typing/reading.
 OTClient works with a modular system, each functionality is a separated module, this gives the possibility to users modify anything easily.
 It also allows to